Customers turn to us to understand NVivo better!

 If you copy your project e.g. on a USB-Stick and want to open it on a different computer, make sure to include a copy of the folder with the non-embedded files to be able to access them.

 Back-up and saving NVivo project

-NVivo does not save automatically and saving and back-up management of the NVivo project file is solely in the hands of the researcher.
+Saving and back-up management of the NVivo project file is crucial for any research project.
 Besides the project file, always keep a back-up copy of your original data files in a save location, even after importing them into NVivo.
 Also, make sure to save your project frequently to protect your data in the event of a power outage or hardware malfunction.

 By default, NVivo project files are saved in the current Windows user's Documents folder on the computer's C drive, but you can save them anywhere on your computer or network (however, see Projects on network drives, if saving to a network location)